 For older ones, perhaps those retired, these too can be both incredibly stoic, but also fearful and anxious.
 When we, as their carers, can demonstrate good choices and positive helpful behaviours, this group are more likely to be reassured.
 And for those stoics, we must help them heed government advice around those most vulnerable be it an age-related or pre-existing condition.

 And by no means least, the army of ‘key-workers’, from those in medicine to law enforcement – and the respective support staff.
 We cannot forget those providing social care, those keeping the nation fed, those keeping us connected, the volunteers and the hidden army of those maintaining our societal infrastructure.

-For health workers we have included some specific guidance courtesy of the British Medical Journal (BMJ) and other valuable resources.
+For health workers, and others, we have included some specific guidance courtesy of the British Medical Journal (BMJ) and other valuable resources:

 Please note that the information provided may be subject to change at any time.
 Please be sure to check for the latest and most up to date advice from reputable sources, such as Public Health England, the NHS, government and those below.